gchang12/Learn-Vim/ch07_the_dot_command.md

 ```

 - Search with `/let` to go to the match.
-- Change with `cwconst<Esc>` to replace "let" with "const".
+- Do `cwconst<Esc>` to replace "let" with "const".
 - Navigate with `n` to find the next match using the previous search.
 - Repeat what you just did with the dot command (`.`).
-- Continue pressing `n . n .` until you replace every word.
+- Continue pressing `n . n .` until you replace every instance of "let".

-Here the dot command repeated the `cwconst<Esc>` sequence.
+Here, the dot command repeated the `cwconst<Esc>` sequence of normal mode commands.
 It saved you from typing eight keystrokes in exchange for just one.

 ## What Is a Change?

 If you look at the definition of the dot command (`:h .`), it says that the dot command repeats the last change.
-What is a change?
+What qualifies as a _change_?

 Any time you update (add, modify, or delete) the content of the current buffer, you are making a change.
-The exceptions are updates done by command-line commands (the commands starting with `:`) do not count as a change.
+The exceptions are updates done by command-line commands (the commands starting with `:`); these do not count as a change.

 In the first example, `cwconst<Esc>` was the change.
 Now suppose you have this text: